You can now add Healthify as a preferred source on Google. Click here to see us when you search Google.

 - feeling depressed and anxious.

-See your doctor if you experience any of these symptoms.
+Talk to your healthcare team if you experience any of these symptoms.

-Your doctor may ask you some questions to find out the possible causes of your fatigue.
-You may need to complete a fatigue diary to monitor the timing of your tiredness and how it is affecting your daily life.
+Your healthcare provider may ask you some questions to find out the possible causes of your fatigue.
+You may need to complete a fatigue diary to monitor the timing of your tiredness and how it's affecting your daily life.

-Your doctor may also do a physical examination and carry out tests, such as blood and urine tests, to better understand what is causing your symptoms.
+Your healthcare provider may also do a physical examination and carry out tests, such as blood and urine tests, to get a better understanding of what's causing your symptoms.

 If the fatigue relates to your medical condition or the related causes listed above, treatment will focus on the condition or cause.
-If there is no medical cause, treatment will focus on self-care.
-Talking therapy (counselling) may be useful if you are feeling anxious or depressed.
+If there's no medical cause, treatment will focus on self-care.
+Talking therapy (counselling) may be useful if you're feeling anxious or depressed.

 - Use your energy for the things you enjoy – accept help with less important activities such as household chores.

-- You may need to move things around your house so you don’t have to walk so far between the areas of the house you use the most.
+- You may need to move things around in your home so you don’t have to walk so far between the areas of the house you use the most.

-- Talk with your care team about services and equipment available to support your daily activities.
+- Talk with your healthcare team about services and equipment available to support your daily activities.
+Assessment by an occupational therapist may be possible – they can suggest techniques and equipment you can use to save your energy.

 Read more about self-care for fatigue.